bigcommerce/dev-docs/docs/stencil-docs/developing-further/catalog-price-object.md

 <!-- theme: warning -->

-### Tax Display Configurations
+### Tax display configurations
-> You would see these same properties and values if the Control Panel setting had been **Including tax** (as opposed to **Including and excluding tax**).
-These properties and values would not be available for a Control Panel setting of **Excluding tax**.
+> The same properties and values are returned for **Including tax** and **Including and excluding tax** display settings.
+These properties and values are not available for a control panel setting of **Excluding tax**.

 </div>
 </div>
 </div>

-### Sale Price Defined in Control Panel
+### Sale price defined in control panel

-Assume that a merchant has defined the following for a tax configurations for a product in the Control Panel, alongside a defined **Sale Price**:
+Assume that a merchant has defined the following tax configurations for a product in the control panel, alongside a defined sale price:

-* Show prices on Product Pages **Including and excluding tax**
+* Show prices on product pages including and excluding tax
-* Flat 10% tax rate configured
+* Use a flat rate of 10% tax

 <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">
-        <div class="HubBlock-header-name">Product Including and Excluding Tax (Sale Price defined)</div>
+        <div class="HubBlock-header-name">Product including and excluding tax (sale price defined)</div>
     </div><div class="HubBlock-header-subtitle"></div>
 </div>